 Despite being a relatively new tool for appreciating employees, it is becoming increasingly popular across organizations as a very effective method of recognition for boosting employee engagement and motivation.

-This lends greater credibility to this employee recognition strategy in the eyes of the entire workforce and hence makes it more satisfying for the recipient.
+This lends greater credibility to this employee recognition strategy in the eyes of the entire workforce, making it more satisfying for the recipient.

 A study has revealed that peer-to-peer recognition programs are used in nearly 41% of organizations.